ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli-v1.md

   -d, --description string   Snapshot description.
   -n, --name string          Name of the snapshot.
   -u, --user-tags strings    Comma separated list of user tags to be attached to the snapshot.
-  -v, --volumes strings      Comma separated list
+  -v, --volumes strings      Comma separated list of volume identifiers or names to include in the snapshot.
-                             of volume identifiers or names to include in the snapshot.
-This parameter is optional.
-If you do not specify this parameter or if the volumes list is empty, all the volumes that are attached to the are included in the snapshot.
+                             If you do not specify this parameter or if the volumes list is empty, all the volumes that are attached to the instance are included in the snapshot.
 ```

 ---